timmckague/timandvictoria/src/pages/blog/2019-02-28-hike-the-rota-vicentina-part-1.md

 The hot shower felt oh so good.
 The food at dinner was so-so, but, as a wise family member used to say, there’s nothing like food when you’re hungry!

 It was a wonderful day full of beautiful views, great conversation, a little bit of pain, but mostly smiles and laughs.
-A perfect way to spend our 8th year dating anniversary.
+Couldn't have asked for a better way to spend our 8th year dating anniversary :)

 ## Day 2: Vila de Milfontes to Almograve